vladdeSV/gm_extensions/SPEC.md

 ## Function declarations

 All functions (commonly referred to as "scripts") must be declared with a GameMaker Library Extensions' Function Declaration Specification funciton declaration.
-The first line of a script defines the function declarattion of a function, must follow the following syntax:
+The first line of a script defines the functions declaration, must follow the following syntax:

 ```gml
 ///{function name}({arguments}): {return type}